GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

  records: ["10.10.0.1"]
 ```

-Note that you use the `files` parameters together with `inventory` to allow more fine-grained assertions.
-Please review the [subnet factory](modules/net-vpc#subnet-factory) in the `net-vpc` module for example of this.
+Note that you can use the `files` parameters together with `inventory` to allow more fine-grained assertions.
+Please review the [subnet factory](modules/net-vpc#subnet-factory) in the `net-vpc` module for an example of this.

 #### Running tests for specific examples